 Following the approach outlined in Ref. \cite{Rizwan:2018lht}, the condition for the existence of an extremal black hole can be obtained for any value of $\omega_q$ from the simultaneous satisfaction of the following two equations

 By combining both conditions, we obtain the following expression

 The next step is to solve numerically \eqref{ec.ehe} for two particular cases: $\omega_q = -2/3$ and $\omega_q = -4/9$.
 From the numerical analysis of \eqref{ec.ehe}, it can be seen that there are only two real positive roots, $r_+$ and $r_-$, for any value of $\omega_q$.
-The Fig. \ref{frvsg}(a) shows the behavior of the $r_+$ and $r_-$ for $\omega_q = -2/3$ and $\omega_q = -4/9$.
+The Fig. \ref{frvsg} a) shows the behavior of the $r_+$ and $r_-$ for $\omega_q = -2/3$ and $\omega_q = -4/9$.

-Using the values obtained from the numerical analysis of equation \eqref{ec.ehe} in \eqref{ec.exc}, it is possible to observe the behavior of the quintessence parameter $c$ as a function of $g^2$, as shown in Fig. \ref{frvsg}(b).
-This plot helps determine the number of horizons of the black hole.
-Specifically, for values of $(g^2, c)$ lying between the curves $c_+$ and $c_-$ (The red area corresponds to $\omega_q = -2/3$, and the blue area corresponds to $\omega_q = -4/9$) in Fig. \ref{frvsg}(b), there are three real positive roots of Eq. \eqref{ec.rh}: $r_{\text{in}}$, $r_{\text{out}}$, and $r_{\omega_q}$, which satisfy the relation $r_{\text{in}} \leq r_{\text{out}} \leq r_{\omega_q}$.
+Using the values obtained from the numerical analysis of equation \eqref{ec.ehe} in \eqref{ec.exc}, it is possible to observe the behavior of the quintessence parameter $c$ as a function of $g^2$, as shown in Fig. \ref{frvsg} b).
+This plot helps determine the number of horizons of ABG black hole surrounded by quintessence.
+Specifically, for values of $(g^2, c)$ lying between the curves $c_+$ and $c_-$ (the red area corresponds to $\omega_q = -2/3$, and the blue area corresponds to $\omega_q = -4/9$) in Fig. \ref{frvsg} b), there are three real positive roots of Eq. \eqref{ec.rh}: $r_{\text{in}}$, $r_{\text{out}}$, and $r_{\omega_q}$, which satisfy the relation $r_{\text{in}} \leq r_{\text{out}} \leq r_{\omega_q}$.

 For values of $(g^2, c)$ lying on the curves $c_+$ or $c_-$, the solution corresponds to an extremal black hole.
 In contrast, in the regions outside these curves $c_+$ and $c_-$ (i.e., for $c \leq c_c$ and $g^2 \leq g_c^2$), there exists only the quintessence horizon.